NveCorporation/ASR001-Evaluation-Kit-Software/README.md

 -	Examples/PWL/ 	 Example PWL files
 -	Documents/		 User manual and datasheets

-There may also be firmware updates for the Interface Board.
+In addition to the Windows application, there may also be firmware updates for the Interface Board.

 Support: (952) 829-9217; sensor-apps@nve.com